© Urosh Grabner

 Video 1: What is iNaturalist?

-Data Protection Information: No participant data is analyzed in this project.
+No participant data is analyzed in this project.
 By joining, participants agree to iNaturalist's terms of use.
 Users control what data is visible to others when creating iNaturalist data, and settings can be managed in account details on the platform.

-Project Details and Contact:
+Project Details and Contact

 This project is co-funded by the INTERREG Central Europe project HUMANITA - Human-Nature Interactions and Impacts of Tourism Activities on Protected Areas, supported by the Interreg CENTRAL EUROPE Program 2021-2027 with co-financing from the European Regional Development Fund (ERDF).
 The project's total budget is EUR 2,396,346.70, with EUR 1,917,077.36 funded by ERDF.

-For questions or more information, please contact: Project Management, FH Kärnten: Lilia Schmalzl (This email address is being protected from spambots.
+Project Management, FH Kärnten: Lilia Schmalzl (This email address is being protected from spambots.
 You need JavaScript enabled to view it.)

 Project Management EVTZ Geopark Karawanken: Urosh Grabner (This email address is being protected from spambots.
 You need JavaScript enabled to view it.)